MoonPoet/xaprb-src/content/blog/how-i-meditate.md

 Before I begin to turn my focus to each breath, I form an intention for the time I will spend, and form a concept of for whom I do this.
 As I do, I notice if any feeling arises, such as gratitude, or love.
 By this time I have spent several minutes.
 If my attention has been prone to wandering and I have had to bring my mind back to what I am doing, sometimes quite a few minutes indeed.

 Then I begin to notice breaths.
 As I breathe in, I know I am breathing in.
 When the breath ends, I know it ends.
 When I breathe out, I know I am breathing out.
+I simply notice the physical sensation of breathing.
+It is physical knowing, not a cerebral thing.
+One day it may be the movement of my navel, another the flexing of ribs, another the sensation of air in my nostrils.
+Whatever is the most noticeable, I bring my attention to that and simply notice.

 This is the heart of mindfulness: “breathing in, I know I am breathing in.”